buraglio/draft-buraglio-6man-rfc6724-update/draft-ietf-6man-rfc6724-update.md

 The following rules define how the learnt known-local ULA prefixes under fd00::/8 are inserted into the address selection policy table for a node, through a conceptual list of known-local prefixes.

-0. Any PIO that is delivered in an RA in which the "SNAC Router" RA header flag bit {{SNACBIT}} is set MUST be ignored when considering the following rules.
+0. Any RIO or PIO that is delivered in an RA in which the "SNAC Router" RA header flag bit {{SNACBIT}} is set MUST be ignored when considering the following rules.

 1. RIOs from within fd00::/8 are considered the preferred information source for determining known-local ULAs and should override other conflicting information or assumptions from other sources, including PIOs.